Trailer Park Boys: Don't Legalize It: Plot

 The residents of Sunnyvale Trailer Park attend the funeral of Ricky's father Ray, who is believed to have died in a propane explosion.
 Trailer park supervisor Jim Lahey and his partner Randy attend the service, despite being uninvited; the pair are forced to leave after Lahey expresses his belief that Ray is still alive.

 Ricky has purchased a house in a subdivision where he keeps an upscale marijuana growing operation.
 Lahey has recently suffered a stroke, which he blames Ricky for, and vows to get revenge.
 With the help of his lackey Jacob Collins who is now serving in the Canadian Army, Julian has developed a new money-making scheme in selling drug-tested urine.
-Bubbles has been living under J-Roc and Sarah's trailer step for two years due to his not being able to find work.
+Bubbles has been living under J-Roc and Sarah's trailer step for two years due to not being able to find work.
 J-Roc and Sarah later plan an intervention and tell Bubbles to move out.
 While Bubbles is packing his things, he receives a letter from Randy which he hangs on to.
 Bubbles is later attacked by thugs while delivering chicken and sent to the hospital.

 Julian warns Ricky that with the potential legalization of marijuana, his growing operation business will become obsolete.
 Ricky refuses to work for Julian and vows to go to Parliament Hill in Ottawa to protest the upcoming legal action.
 After visiting Bubbles at the hospital, Julian asks him to work for him.
 Bubbles accepts the offer after revealing that his letter was from a lawyer saying that his deceased parents left land and a house for him in Kingston.
 Julian promises to take Bubbles to the place after they finish the job.
 Jacob later reveals that he has been dishonorably discharged from the Army.
 After Jacob's father Phil rages at Julian, Bubbles, and Tyrone — who recently ran away from a halfway house — the three steal Phil's food truck, "The Dirty Burger", and make their way to the urine deal, with Julian letting Bubbles drive a separate van.
 Bubbles then offers Ricky a ride to Ottawa after the transmission in Ricky's car fails.